suhail-yazdan/shoppingcart-MERN/README.md

 This is a full stack application.
 In this aplication I used BootstrapCSS, React, Express, MongoDB mainly

 In this repo you will find two folders
-1-backend - in this folder backend api is created using Express JS with MongoDB (database) 2-frontend - in this folder fronted frontend part is created with React JS
+1st is backend - here backend api is created using Express JS with MongoDB (database) 2nd is frontend - here frontend app is created using React JS

 Before installing this app you need to install MongoDB-compass database In this MongoDB-compass, you need to create a database with the name shoppingcartDB